TP-FIUBA-133/tanglit/docs/user_guide.md

 --- ---
 ### Excluding Lists

-You can also exclude **lists items** from either the document or the slides using the `&i` and `%i` marker.
+Exclude specific **list items** from either the document or the slides using the `&i` and `%i` markers.

 - This item will appear in both outputs
 - This item is slide-only   %i
 - This item is document-only   &i

-Or to exclude the list entirely, use `&l` or `%i` at the end of the first item.
+To exclude an entire list, add `&l` or `%l` at the end of the first item.

-- This list is slide only.    %l
+- This list is slide-only   %l
-- Slide item.
+- Slide item
-- Slide item.
+- Slide item

 -- separator -- %&

-- This list is document only.    &l
+- This list is document-only   &l
-- Document item.
+- Document item
-- Document item.
+- Document item

 --- ---
 ### Excluding Code Blocks

-You can also exclude code blocks.
-Simply add `%` or `&` to the block metadata:
+Exclude code blocks by adding `%` or `&` to the block metadata:

 ```markdown %
 This block will only appear in the slides!